Skinny Genes: Weight Loss from Aerobic Exercise

-Take an in-depth look at genetics and weight so that you can understand the ‘why’ and come up with a solution perfect for you.
+Take an in-depth look at how your genes influence your weight so that you can understand the ‘why’ — and then figure out your best weight loss options for diet and supplements.

 Is there an easy way to compare what diet might be best based on your genotype?
 Research shows some interesting associations between genotype and diet interactions and weight loss.